TAKeanice/htpm/src/main/java/de/dbvis/htpm/constraints/ConstraintGuide.md

     Such patterns have less valid occurrences, which would not become more later during mining, thus that property is anti-monotone.
     When a pattern is about to be output, filters for gaps in the complete occurrence.

-4. MinOccurrencesConstraint
+4. MinCombinatorialOccurrencesConstraint

-    In contrary to the DefaultHTPMConstraint, support is calculated differently:
+    In contrary to the AgrawalSupportConstraint, support is calculated differently:
     The number of occurrences of a pattern is counted instead of the ratio of supporting and all sequences.
-    A pattern is discarded if the number is lower than the provided minimal number of occurrences.
+    A pattern is not supported if the number is lower than the provided minimal number of occurrences.
-    This constraint can handle databases with only one long sequence, but it is advisable to add a maxDuratioonConstraint.
+    This constraint does not prune during the mining process, because by combination (joining) of patterns the number of occurrences can be multiplied.
+To be usable in pruning however, the number would have to be anti-monotonous.

+5. MinDistinctElementOccurrencesConstraint

+    This occurrence counting constraint _is_ usable for pruning the search space.
+    It counts the number of distinct elements assigned to one certain slot in all occurrences, takes the minimum thereof and compares it to the minimum occurrences demanded.
+The number of distinct elements is at least the maximum number of totally distinct occurrences (occurrences that share none of their elements with any other occurrence).
+    Because a join cannot increase the _minimum_ number of distinct elements for a slot, that number is anti-monotonic.
+    The constraint enables, potentially in combination with a MaxDurationConstraint, episode-mining, which is mining of patterns in a single long sequence.

+6. MinDistinctTimeOccurrencesConstraint

+    Just like the MinDistinctElementOccurrencesConstraint, calculates an anti-monotonic number of occurrences and is therefore usable for apriori pruning and episode mining.
+Here, however, we demand that occurrences are non-overlapping, in terms of the interval from the start of their first element and the end thir last element.
+    This yields a number that is lower or equal to the one from the MinDistinctOccurrencesConstraint.
+    Which occurrence counting constraint to use depends on the semantics of patterns in the specific application.
+    If the same pattern occurring twice during the same time makes no difference, the MinDistinctOccurrencesConstraint is the right choice.
+If an element of an occurrence appearing in another occurrence makes no sense, the MinDistinctElementOccurrencesConstraint should be used.
+Only if there are other constraints to sufficiently prune the search space and if _all_ combinations of elements in occurrences should count, the MinCombinatorialOccurrencesConstraint may be used.

-5. PatternSizeConstraint
+7. PatternSizeConstraint

     Prevents the output of short patterns and prevents mining of patterns over a length limit.
-    The length constraints refer to the number of elements of the pattern, NOT the duration.
+    The length constraints refer to the number of elements of the pattern, _not_ the duration.

-6. CMAP Constraint
+8. CMAP Constraint

     Can be used to improve HTPM performance.
     The CMAP datastructure saves all patterns of length 2.